 - You may need to take antibiotics to help prevent infection.

-- Check with your doctor before taking aspirin, ibuprofen (Aleve, Motrin), naproxen (Aleve, Naprosyn), acetaminophen (Tylenol), or any other drugs like these.
+- Check with your surgeon before taking aspirin, ibuprofen (Aleve, Motrin), naproxen (Aleve, Naprosyn), acetaminophen (Tylenol), or any other drugs like these.

 You may take showers.
 If you have a catheter, do not take baths until it is removed.
 Make sure your provider clears you for baths to make sure your incisions are healing well.

 Avoid sexual activity for 3 to 4 weeks.
 Many men report a lower amount of semen during orgasm after having TURP.

 You may feel spasms in your bladder and may feel like you need to urinate while you have a urinary catheter in place.
 Your provider can give you medicine for these spasms.
 You may have urine come out around the catheter because of the bladder spams.
 This is normal.